 Mustard greens are relatively simple to grow for seed in most regions of the United States, and harvesting and cleaning mustard seeds is an easy, straightforward process.

 Separate varieties by 800 feet to ½ mile.

 To ensure viable seeds, save seeds from at least 5 mustard plants.
 When maintaining a variety over many generations, save seeds from 20 to 50 plants.If you’re saving seeds for genetic preservation of a rare variety, save seeds from 80 plants.

 Seed maturity occurs after market maturity, when siliques dry to a light brown color.
 Shattering is common.

 The time of seed harvest will vary by location and whether the crop was overwintered or spring-planted.
 Seeds can be gathered by cutting branches or by harvesting whole plants.
 To prevent seed loss, the harvested material should be placed on drop cloths or in containers.

 There are several methods to thresh seeds.
 Small harvests can be threshed by rubbing fruits between your hands or against a surface that will cause siliques to break open.
 For larger harvests, place whole plants in large tubs or on tarps and tread on them.
 Discard stalks after seeds have been dislodged, and screen and winnow the remaining material.

-When stored under cool, dry conditions, mustard seeds can be expected to remain viable for six years.
+When stored in cool, dry conditions, seeds can remain viable for 6 years.